EgyptAir Flight 667: Accident

 The EgyptAir Boeing 777 was parked at gate F7 of Terminal 3 at Cairo airport on 29 July 2011, with preparations underway to operate flight 667.
 As the last few of the 307 passengers were boarding, the flight crew in the cockpit heard a bang and a hissing sound coming from the right side console, immediately followed by smoke and flames.
 The first officer jumped out of his seat and was ordered by the captain to leave the cockpit, while the captain unsuccessfully attempted to put out the fire using the on-board fire extinguisher.

 According to the cockpit voice recorder, noises occur at 9:11:38 that the final report characterizes as "a pop is heard, followed by a hissing sound similar to the escape of pressurized gas".
 Three seconds later, the captain instructs the first officer to "get up, get out now."
 Twenty-one seconds later, the captain says "fire, fire, call for fire".
 The fire erupted about 30 minutes after the first officer performed a test of the oxygen mask's function during the standard pre-flight checklist.
 The passengers were immediately evacuated through the two connected jet bridges.

 Airport fire crews arrived on the scene about three minutes after the alarm was raised and quickly extinguished the fire.
 Two firefighters and five passengers and crew were hospitalized for smoke inhalation.

 The aircraft was subsequently written off, having sustained severe structural damage in the cockpit area as well as extensive heat and smoke damage in the cabin.
-This was the second hull loss of a Boeing 777 after the 777 with the registration G-YMMM.
+This was the second hull loss of a Boeing 777 after British Airways Flight 38.

+Background

 Aircraft

-The aircraft involved was a Boeing 777-266ER named Nefertiti, with Egyptian registration SU-GBP (C/N 28423, msn 71).
-It had first flown in 1997 and was 14 years old at the time of the accident.
-It had accumulated 48,281 hours of flight time and had completed 11,448 flight cycles.
+The aircraft involved was a Boeing 777-266ER named Nefertiti, registered as SU-GBP with serial number 28423 (line number 71).
+It was manufactured by Boeing Commercial Airplanes in 1997 and in its 14 years of service, it had accumulated 48,281 hours and 27 minutes of flight time in 11,448 flight cycles.

+Crew

+The captain was a 49-year-old who had logged 16982 hours and 37 minutes of flying time, 5314 hours and 22 minutes of which were logged on the Boeing 777.
+His co-pilot was a 25-year-old who had logged 2247 hours and 1 minute of flying time, including 198 hours and 10 minutes logged on the Boeing 777.